You’ve just got your NUC of bees! It’s going to be a fun and exciting journey for you, whether you’re a new beekeeper or seasoned pro.

 Generally, if the bees have built out the honeycomb on 7 or 8 frames in your Deep box, then it’s time to add a box on top.
 With Randy Oliver’s bees, we see that this usually happens in 2-3 weeks.
 Optionally, if they haven’t moved outward, see below for adding a frame in the middle.

-When adding an additional box with new frames, we recommend supplementing with sugar water for 1 week to get them to build out the honeycomb in the frames faster.
+When adding an additional box with new frames, we recommend supplementing with sugar water for at least 1 week to get them to build out the honeycomb in the frames faster.
 They need lots of food to make beeswax!

 Adding a Deep Super Box